 - One way that leaders and people managers can motivate their staff is through employee recognition.
 You can do this by rewarding their positive contributions at work—either through awards, special bonuses, or a simple pat on the back.

 - Building good teamwork among your employees is essential when running a business, and it’s also important to recognize the diverse skills that each team member brings to the group.
 This will help boost staff morale and motivate employees to do quality work.

 - Create work-life balance and employee engagement programs that target workers of different ages and position levels.
-However, you may want to consider focusing staff engagement plans on people managers and workers ages 40 and below.
-According to two Gallup surveys, those under 40 have slightly lower engagement levels than older workers (40 and up), while work burnout for managers increased significantly in 2021.
+However, you may want to consider focusing staff engagement plans on female employees and workers ages 40 and below.
+Gallup’s Global Workplace 2022 report shows that 50% of survey respondents in the US and Canada reported feeling a lot of stress the previous day, with female employees and those under 40 as the most stressed workers in the region.

 Quotes on Being an Effective Leader